-- Type update_kernel nor uImage to download the kernel using TFTP and write it into the target's flash.
-The copy process can take up to a minute. - Press the RESET button on the target to restart the phyCORE-i.MX31 with the new kernel.
+• Type run update_kernel to download and write the kernel into the Flash

+The copy process can take up to a minute, depending on the speed of your system.

+- Press the RESET button on the target to restart the phyCORE-PXA270 with the new kernel.
 The target will boot the newly created kernel. - Close Microcom when the target has successfully finished with booting the kernel and mounting the root file system.

-If any problem occurs after writing the kernel into flash, you can restore the original kernel from your setup CD-ROM.
+If any problem occurs after writing the kernel into Flash, you can write the kernel and root-file system from you setup CD into the Flash.